renatosviana/streams-microservices-project/README.md

 ## Postman Collection

 A Postman collection is provided to facilitate API testing.
-The collection is located in the `doc` folder:
+The collection is located in the `doc` folder (https://github.com/renatosviana/streams-microservices-project/tree/master/calculator-service/doc):
 - **StreamCrafter.postman_collection.json**: Includes pre-configured API requests for testing the microservices.

 ## Technologies Used